mukesh5/to_do_ui/README.md

-# A Simple and basic UI for a To Do App Using React Hooks
+# A Simple and basic UI for a To Do App Using React
 ## Setup

 ### 1. Clone the Repo